 We partner with local churches around the world to implement early intervention health and nutrition initiatives.
 These provide individualized care and attention for millions of children affected by poverty.

 Our frontline church partners are trained to identify child hunger and take immediate action to address it.
 Often, this hunger relief involves providing emergency feeding and vitamins for severely malnourished children as well as working with caregivers to address long-term wellness and ensure that meals at home meet nutritional needs.

 Our church partners also provide children with regular nutritious meals and snacks on program activity days.
 They teach the children about the importance of a balanced diet and ways to eat healthy outside of program activity days.

-- Food assistance through nutritious food kits that include essentials like rice, eggs, meat, milk, corn and other nonperishable dry goods.
+- Food kits that include essentials like rice, eggs, meat, milk, corn and other nonperishable dry goods.

-- Therapeutic feeding for babies, children, youths, caregivers and siblings.
+- Medical therapeutic feeding for babies, children, youth, caregivers and siblings.

 - Nutrition assistance for pregnant mothers and infants.

-- Income-generating activities that address food insecurity long term.
+- Preventive and income-generating activities that help address food insecurity long term.